loicgreffier/spring-boot-kafka-quickstarts/kafka-streams-quickstarts/kafka-streams-count/README.md

 This module does:
 - stream <String,KafkaPerson> records from a topic named PERSON_TOPIC
-- group the stream by nationality and count the number of KafkaPerson with the same nationality.
+- group the stream by nationality and count the number of KafkaPerson for each nationality.

 ![topology.png](topology.png)